brikis98/yevgeniy-brikman-homepage/_posts/2014-01-20-a-thousand-lives.md

 ---

 The other day, I was going through some old files on my computer, and stumbled across a paper that blew my mind.
-It was a technical write up of an experiment with thermistors and Alexandrite Lasers and included discussions of temperature control, feedback systems, circuit diagrams, and lots of other technologies and techniques I know nothing about.
+It was a technical write-up of an experiment with thermistors and Alexandrite Lasers and included discussions of temperature control, feedback systems, circuit diagrams, and lots of other technologies and techniques I know nothing about.
 Here's what amazed me: the